sass/sass/accepted/calc-functions.md

   [`sass:math`]: ../spec/built-in-modules/math.md

-  > Other than `round()`, all of these functions will throw errors if their
+  > The `sass:math` functions will check units here for the functions that
-  > arguments have any units.
+  > require specific or no units.

 * If `calc`'s name is `"abs"` and `arguments` contains exactly a single number with [known units], return the result of passing that number to the function